 Central Government has effective control over the general operation of the Council - it is responsible for providing the statutory framework within which the Council operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Council has with other parties (e.g. council tax bills, housing benefits).
-Grants received from government departments are set out in the subjective analysis in Note 29, which details the grant income received by the council.
+Grants received from government departments are set out in the subjective analysis in Note 24 on reporting for resources allocation decisions.